 - A, C. A Linux username must contain fewer than 32 characters and start with a letter, and it may consist of letters, numbers, and certain symbols.
 Options A and C both meet these criteria.
 (Option C uses mixed upper- and lowercase characters, which is legal but discouraged.)
 Option B begins with a number, which is invalid.
 Option D is longer than 32 characters. - 2.
 A. Groups provide a good method of file-access control.
 Although they may have passwords, these are not account login passwords; those passwords are set on a per-account basis.
-Files do have associated groups, but these are in addition to individual file ownership and so they cannot be used to mask the file's owner.
+Files do have associated groups, but these are in addition to individual file ownership and so they can't be used to mask the file's owner.
 Deleting a group does not delete all the accounts associated with the group. - 3.
 A. The chage command changes various account expiration options.
 The -M parameter sets the maximum number of days for which a password is valid, and in the context of the given command, time is a username.
 Thus, option A is correct.
-Options B, C, and D are all simply made up. - 4.
+Options B, C, and D are all made up. - 4.
 B, D. As stated in option B, Linux usernames may not begin with numbers, so the username is invalid.
 The /etc/passwd entries have third and fourth fields of the UID and the GID, but this line has only one of those fields (which one is intended is impossible to determine); this example line's fourth field is clearly the fifth field of a valid entry.
 Option A is incorrect because, although /bin/passwd is an unorthodox login shell, it's perfectly valid.
 This configuration might be used on, say, a Samba file server or a POP mail server to enable users to change their passwords via SSH without granting login shell access.
 Option C is a correct observation but an incorrect answer; the username and the user's home directory name need not match. - 5.
 D. Option D shows a valid /etc/group entry that has the desired effect.
 (Note that the order of users in the comma-separated user list is unimportant.)
-Option A has two problems: It's missing a password field (x in the correct entry) and the usernames are separated by spaces rather than commas.
-Option B also has two problems: It's missing a password field and its usernames are separated by colons rather than commas.
+Option A has two problems: It's missing a password field (x in the correct entry), and the usernames are separated by spaces rather than commas.
+Option B also has two problems: It's missing a password field, and its usernames are separated by colons rather than commas.
 Option C has just one problem: Its usernames are separated by colons rather than commas. - 6.
 B, C, D. Files in /etc/skel are copied from this directory to new users' home directories by certain account-creation tools.
 Thus, files you want in all new users' home directories should reside in /etc/skel.
 Options B, C, and D all describe reasonable possibilities, although none is absolutely required.
-Including a copy of /etc/shadow in /etc/skel would be a very bad idea, though, because this would give all users access to all other users' encrypted passwords, at least as of the moment of account creation. - 7.
-A. The emerg priority code is the highest code available and so is higher than all the other options.
-(The panic code is equivalent to emerg but isn't one of the options.)
-From highest to lowest priorities, the codes given as options are emerg, crit, warning, and debug. - 8.
-A. The logrotate program consults a configuration file called /etc/logrotate.conf, which includes several default settings and typically refers to files in /etc/logrotate.d to handle specific log files.
+Including a copy of /etc/shadow in /etc/skel would be a very bad idea, though, because this would give all users access to all other users' encrypted passwords, at least as of the moment of account creation.